psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 It befell that one Christmas, when Sir Cleges was in his sorry case, the King, dwelling at Kardyf, made a feast.
 As it drew towards noon of the appointed day, Sir Cleges, who formerly had sat at the King's table, but now was forgotten as if he had been dead, chanced to fall a-thinking on his lost fortunes ; he remembered how, with a free hand, he had wasted his rents and sold his manors, and great sorrow came upon him.
 He wrung his hands and wept, and all his pride was humbled.
 As he paced to and fro he heard the noise of the King's feast ; the sound of singing and carolling, and dancing, of pipes, trumpets, harps, psalteries, and lutes ; and at that his heart was utterly cast down.

 " Lord Jesus, King of Heaven," he prayed in his humility, " Thou hast made all things of nought : I thank Thee for the sound of this mirth.
-Even as now the King does, so did I formerly feast slave and free- man alike at this Thy season.
+Even as now the King does, so did I formerly feast slave and free-man alike at this Thy season.
 All who came to me in Thy name wanted for nothing, were it rich meats or goodly drinks, and never did I lend for usury."

 As he stood mourning, his good wife came to him and caught him in her arms. " My lord and true lover," she said, "I heard your words.
 It avails nought to make this lament ; I pray you cease, and thank God for all that He has sent.
 On this Christ's day put aside your sorrow.
 Go we to our meal now, and make blithe and merry as best we may."